 The regulation of Great Lakes water has always been of interest to Congress.
 These proposals could potentially affect the environment and the economies of, and relationship between, Canada and the United States.
-Further, now that the Compact has been finalized, it will need to ratified by each state legislature signed as a party to the Compact, as well as be approved by the U.S. Congress, to achieve full force and effect as an interstate compact.
-The Canadian federal government and the provinces of Ontario or Quebec are not parties to the Compact; the provinces are, however, signatories to the related international state-provincial Agreement.
+The Compact has been finalized and ratified by each state legislature signed as a party to the Compact.
+The U.S. Congress has also approved the Compact, allowing it to achieve full force and effect as an interstate compact.
+The Canadian federal government and the provinces of Ontario or Quebec are not parties to the Compact; the provinces are, however, signatories to the related international state-provincial Agreement, which is non-binding.